georgewood749/habit_tracker_backend/README.md

 - The database is hosted on Heroku using MongoDB Atlas

 ### Usage
-- After accessing the hosted frontend for this applicaiton, users can register an account to track their habits.
+- After accessing the hosted frontend for this application, users can register an account to track their habits.
 - Users are then able to log in to their account and track their chosen habits.

 ## Technologies
 - JavaScript
 - Express
 - MongoDB
+- Node modules
+  - Crypto
+  - BCrypt
+  - JSONWebToken
+  - Mongoose
+  - MongoDB-Memory-Server
+  - Nodemon
+  - Jest
+  - Supertest

 ## Process
 ### Changelog